First, Why It’s Hard

 The point of a workflow isn’t to get people from Point A to Point B in your app; it’s to get people from Point A to Point B in their lives.

-When you define a workflow by its steps rather than its outcome, you’re defining an activity that’s supposed to be about a user’s progress by the impediments preventing it instead.
+When you define a workflow by its steps rather than its outcome, you’re taking an activity that’s supposed to be about a user’s progress and defining it by the impediments preventing it instead.

 Like what’s illustrated in the image up above, don’t equate a conversion with “the fabric the ant has to traverse”, identify it as “getting from one hand to the other”, then be ruthless in making that as straightforward as possible.